 Catherine was also wearing her UFO Pearl earrings that she debuted in October 2020 when she appeared in the NHS Teaser video.

 In one clip, The Duchess of Cambridge seems to be wearing her Equipment Slim Signature Polka Dot Silk Shirt that she debuted in September 2019 for a visit to Sunshine House Children and Young People’s Health and Development Centre in London.
 The $280 shirt is described as, “This button-down features all the classic elements of our signature blouse from the front buttons to the double chest pockets, but we’ve cut it slightly more fitted for a structured work-ready look”.
-The silk shirt features Front button closure, Spread collar, Chest flap-patch pockets, Long sleeves with button cuffs, back yoke with box pleat and Shirttail hem.
+The silk shirt features Front button closure, Spread collar, Chest flap-patch pockets, Long sleeves with button cuffs, a back yoke with a box pleat and a Shirttail hem.

 In another clip, The Duchess of Cambridge was wearing Gap Cable Knit Turtleneck Sweater.
 Thanks to Sophia on Twitter for the id.
 The sweater is currently available for $26 in few sizes.

 Another new element in her wardrobe is Barbour by Alexa Chung Edith Jacket.
 Thanks to Middleton Maven for the id.